VOLMAP/viewer/tutorial.md

 # How to use VOLMAP Viewer

-We are preparing an amazyng tutorial.
+We are preparing an amazing tutorial.
 Stay tuned! :)